golanlevin/60-212/2026/assignments/assignment_2.md

 Our second set of Deliverables is due at the beginning of class on Wednesday, September 2.
 The primary topics it emphasizes are iteration, pattern, and looping movement.
 I estimate that it will take you about 6-7 hours.

 We are still in a phase of the course that emphasizes the development of programming skills, knowledge of your toolset, careful observation, and precision execution.
-In terms of creative expression, this is not a particularly “open-ended” set of Deliverables.
+In terms of creative expression, I'm sorry to say that this is not yet a particularly “open-ended” set of Deliverables.
 Things will open out more, soon, however.

 * (30 minutes) 2.1.
 [Moiré Pattern Composition](https://openprocessing.org/class/107236/#/c/107368) (15%)
 * (30 minutes) 2.2.
 [Simple Duotone Truchet Tiling](https://openprocessing.org/class/107236/#/c/107369) (10%)